 All of the local farms they work with practice environmentally friendly techniques.
-Porter Road claims that all its select animals are pasture-raised, grass-fed, and free-range.
+Porter Road claims that all its select animals are pasture-raised and free-range.

 Porter Road Pricing

-Most of their dry aged ground beef costs between $8 for the cheapest cut and $100 for whole chunks.
+Most of their dry-aged beef costs between $8 for the cheapest cut and $100 for whole chunks.
 Free-range chicken prices come close to $15 to over $26 for larger whole chickens.
 Pork could cost around $9 to over $30 for some cuts.

-Butchers Choice - includes delicious steak, ground beef, bacon, and various types of pork for any meal.
+Butcher's Choice - includes delicious steak, beef, bacon, and various types of pork for any meal.

 Delivery & Packaging

-Porter Road packages its deliveries in environmentally friendly biodegradable packaging like many other meat delivery companies.
+Porter Road Butcher Shop packages its deliveries in environmentally friendly biodegradable packaging like many other meat delivery service options.
 They use a cornstarch-based foam when packing, which, according to the site, can be washed down the sink or used to help light your grill.

 But unlike other companies that freeze and mail using dry ice packs, this enterprise doesn't freeze most of its beef to ensure freshness and taste during shipment.